-Currently in the UK, employees are not usually paid during the period of a non-compete covenant.
+Currently, in the UK, employees are not usually paid during the period of a non-compete covenant.
 In Germany, France and Italy, payment is a requirement.
 The consultation seeks views on proposals to require employers to continue paying compensation to employees for the duration of a post-termination non-compete clause.

 This could be complemented by a requirement for employers to confirm to employees in writing, the exact terms of a non-compete clause before their employment starts.
-There could also be a limit imposed by law, on the length time that non-compete clauses are enforceable, or a ban on the use of post-termination non-compete clauses altogether.
+There could also be a limit imposed by law, on the length of time that non-compete clauses are enforceable, or a ban on the use of post-termination non-compete clauses altogether.